From A Wiki of Ice and Fire

 After the defeat of the wildlings at the Battle of Castle Black, he flees together with a small group, hiding his real identity from them.
 One by one they leave until only Thistle, a spearwife, remains.
 He is stabbed by a boy when he attempts to take a squirrel-skin cloak off of a dead body that happens to be the boy's mother.
 Varamyr reveals that he wanted to take Ghost from Jon Snow saying to himself that a second life in Ghost would have been worthy of a king.
-When Varamyr tries to take over Thistle's body because he is dying, she kills him.
+When Varamyr tries to take over Thistle's body because he is dying, she reacts frantically, expelling him from her mind and biting her own tongue off the in the process.
 He lives on in his wolf One Eye.

 Quotes by Varamyr

 |“||Once a horse is broken to the saddle, any man can mount him.
 Once a beast’s been joined to a man, any skinchanger can slip inside and ride him.
 Orell was withering inside his feathers, so I took the eagle for my own.
 But the joining works both ways, warg.
 Orell lives inside me now, whispering how much he hates you.
 And I can soar above the Wall, and see with eagle eyes.||”|